 An echocardiogram (Echo) may be done on an outpatient basis or as part of your stay

 in a hospital.
-Procedures may vary depending on your condition and your doctor’s practices.
+Procedures may vary depending on your condition, type of echo, and

 Generally, an echocardiogram follows this process: